sccn/amica/README.md

 Code for AMICA: Adaptive Mixture ICA with shared component

-Refer to the [Amica wiki](https://github.com/japalmer29/amica/wiki) for documentation.
+Refer to the [Amica wiki](https://github.com/japalmer29/amica/wiki) for documentation or the other menus if you are on the EEGLAB website.

 Refer also to Jason Palmer's [AMICA page](https://sccn.ucsd.edu/~jason/amica_web.html).